 Not long after that, you invited me over to come watch one of WWE’s PPV shows.
 It would have been after school on a Monday, so we would have been watching the replay.
 I went along and had an absolute blast.
 It was the first of many Monday afternoons spent together.
 A tradition that would soon grow to include Raw, Smackdown, ECW and TNA every Saturday night at 10pm-midnight.

 Your family all loved wrestling too, but nowhere near as much as you and I did.
 They all watched together in the front room, you and watched on a different TV out the back.
 It was our little pad.
 We’d sit on our beanbags, eat McDonald’s or frozen pizza (that you would incorrectly heat up in the microwave, not an oven) and watch wrestling.
 If we weren’t watching wrestling (or talking about it) we were playing the latest Smackdown vs Raw title on your PS2.
+Or guitar hero.
 I can honestly say in all my years playing that game, I had never met an equal in talent until you.

 I remember your family would love to watch you and I fight in that game.
 It was always a show for the ages.
 I honestly can’t remember who had more wins or losses, we were both pretty competitive but things never got to heated.
-Your family loved watching those bouts though.
+The gang loved watching those bouts though.
 You mainly just wanted to play handicap matches, you and me (as Randy Orton and Jeff Hardy) would beat up whichever wrestler you hated the most at the time.
 It was usually Candice Michelle.
 You really hated her.
 Sometimes we also played Spyro the Dragon together.
 You loved Spyro.

 When we both had the same free period at school, we would hang out.
 I was never really sure why, but you loved to go to Myer to hang out with J, who worked there at the time.
 You also loved to go to the cinemas, to see L. I think he used work with J at Myer, before he got a new job.
 We were a weird gang but we always had a good time together.
 I still see them from time to time, although it’s been a minute.
 Last time, J asked about you and I told him that we didn’t talk anymore.
 He was blown away that something managed to come between you and I.